flexdash/docs/docs/developing-widgets/index.md

 # Developing FlexDash/Node-RED Widgets

 !!!
 WARNING
-    Developing widgets is at the bleeding edge of FlexDash development these doc pages are far from complete.
+    Developing widgets is at the bleeding edge of FlexDash development and these doc pages are far from complete.

 FlexDash widgets, when integrated into Node-RED, are composed of three main parts: